MehdiOtmani/MehdiOtmani/README.md

 <td width="50%">

 **📈 Daily Work**
-- Automated deployment across production
+- Automating production deployments using Terraform, Ansible, and CI/CD pipelines
-- Infrastructure monitoring & performance tuning
+- Monitoring infrastructure health and fine-tuning performance with Prometheus, Grafana, and Zabbix
-- Configuration management at scale
+- Managing system configurations at scale across virtualized and containerized environments
-- System troubleshooting & optimization
+- Diagnosing and resolving complex incidents under pressure to maintain uptime and reliability
-- Security incident response & hardening
+- Implementing security hardening for Linux systems, containers, and cloud resources to meet compliance standards

 </td>
 </tr>